 What changed?
 You blew waaaayyyy past your quota and got the biggest dang blasted bonus this side of Kansas.
 Why?
 There’s no foolin’ anyone—you sold truckloads of the new CodeWarrior for Linux, so much more than was expected and… it finally paid off.
 Congratulations.” (of course, this would change for a female)

 The more emotionally appealing, the better (although this specific example sounds a little corny).
 However, when the audience is almost in tears… it is time to close.

 Conclusion & Actualization – Persuasive Copy

 It is within the conclusion that we urge the prospect to take the action we propose—buy our product, or in the case of a sales rep, sell our product!
 There are hundreds of close techniques to entice action: the physical action close, the 3 step close, the assumptive close, the subordinate close, the “my mother told me” close, and the list goes on.
 Following are two examples:

-Each collateral piece will have a different close.
+Each collateral piece with persuasive copy will have a different close.
 Ads get people to the website landing page, PowerPoints attempt to close right then, Videos may ask them to call, etc.